bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: add similarities to hemichordates, annelids and zebrafish brain-->

 The apical lobe ends with a deep epithelial fold located at the boundary with the mantle lobe ({@fig:summary}B).
-Previously, we found that this apical--mantle boundary is demarcated by a sharp transcriptional boundary between *wnt1* and the homeobox transcription factor *engrailed* (*en*) [@Vellutini2016-lq].
+Previously, we found that this apical--mantle interface is demarcated by a sharp transcriptional boundary between *wnt1* and the homeobox transcription factor *engrailed* (*en*) [@Vellutini2016-lq].
 Our current study reveals that *wnt7* is also expressed at the apical--mantle interface, and that the entire invaginated area corresponds to a single transcriptional subregion expressing *fz9/10* ({@fig:summary}A).
 In other animals, *wnt1*, *wnt7*, and *en* are expressed in a variety of compartment boundaries, such as the trunk segments of arthropods [@Janssen2010-dc] and the mid--hindbrain boundary of vertebrates [@Parr1993-ch; @Rhinn2001-ie].
 Moreover, Wnt7 is also known to interact with Fz9 *in vitro* [@Winn2005-dj].